vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Time in a Tree.md

 ##### At the Casino Arcade
 - Someone has finally beat Ewan's high scores.
 It's the same kid each time.
 (PHL)
 - In fact, he can beat anyone at any game there (except maybe Ewan).
+- Cassian is looking for Ewan to play Zombie Shooter 3000.
 ##### From the kid, Phil Bell
 - Extremely experienced and skilled, for someone his age.
 It's like he's tried everything.
 - He knows the day is repeating.
 He doesn't mind having more time to do fun things,